Leigan0/CV/README.md

 TEFL

 **Interests**
-I enjoy travelling and I have spent quite a bit of time in south east Asia, and I have spent a little time in India.
+I like to travel and I have spent quite a bit of time in south east Asia and more recently I have been to India and I am eager to plan my next trip.

-I like to cook try different cuisines from around the world.
+I enjoy to cooking (although not always successfully) and trying different cuisines from around the world.